kalpanasingh/rat-tools/FitCoordination/EnergyLookup/README.md

 Where energies and positions may be single or many arguments, e.g.

-    ./ProduceData.py -s labppo_scintillator -e 1.0 2.0 3.0 -x 0.0 2000.0
+    ./ProduceData.py -s labppo_scintillator -e [1.0,2.0,3.0] -x [0.0,2000.0]

+Note that the energy and position lists must be comma delimited with no spaces.
 To then produce the RATDB tables once all jobs have completed, run:

     ./AnalyseFiles.py -s <scintMaterial> -e <full list of energies> -x <full list of positions>